samikeijonen/munsa/README.md

 ## Changelog

+### Version 1.0.2 - December 11, 2015

+* Minify CSS and JS files for faster loading times.
+* Fix how to load theme updater.

 ### Version 1.0.1 - December 1, 2015

 * Add setting for changing or hiding footer text in the Customizer.